 For the past 10 years, I've also had the privilege to guide people through their own book-writing process—both fiction and nonfiction.
 Together we turn their dreams into reality.
 Let me know if you long to write, too.
 I'd love to help make that happen.

-Contact me for details about my developmental and other types of editing.
+Feel free to contact me for details about my developmental and copy editing.
 I also offer a free 30-minute telephone consultation for writers who are serious about their craft.
 Let me know if you'd like to talk.

 I love hearing from my readers.
 I hope you'll let me know your thoughts and questions.
 I'll get back to you ASAP.